Claude Lanzmann, Director of ‘Shoah,’ Dies at 92

 Gruff and opinionated, but possessing an Old World sophistication and charm, Lanzmann never shied from taking on political or social causes as a journalist and a filmmaker.
 He criticized France’s war in Algeria, was a fierce defender of Israel, and bluffed his way into North Korea at the age of 91 on the pretext of making a film about taekwondo to capture unfiltered images of Pyongyang.
 Throughout it all he exhibited a galvanizing and crusading fervor that art could be a force for good.

+After WWII, Lanzmann became close to Jean-Paul Sartre and Simone de Beauvoir, and subsequently got involved in Les Temps Modernes, a French journal dedicated to political, literary and philosophical issues, which was founded by Sartre and de Beauvoir in 1945.
+Lanzmann eventually became chief editor of the publication in 1986, upon de Beauvoir’s death.

-Lanzmann’s recent credits also include “The Last of the Unjust,” a documentary about Theresienstadt, a concentration camp for upper-class Jews in Terezín, which was presented by the Nazis as a model Jewish settlement for propaganda purposes.
+Besides “Les Quatre Soeurs,” Lanzmann’s recent credits include “The Last of the Unjust,” a documentary about Theresienstadt, a concentration camp for upper-class Jews in Terezín, which was presented by the Nazis as a model Jewish settlement for propaganda purposes.

 A flurry of tributes from film industry personalities started appearing on social media on Thursday.